mattisongjj/InternshipExperienceGElement/README.md

 [![LinkedIn][linkedin-shield]][linkedin-url]

 # Internship Experience at G Element
-**Note: This is still a WIP as I am still working here!**

 <br>
-A documentation of my internship experience at G Element, detailing the projects I worked on, the technologies I used, and the overall learning journey
+A short write up of my fullstack developer internship experience at G Element detailing the technologies I used, the tasks I worked on and more

 <details>
   <summary>Table Of Contents</summary>
   <ol>